-Geothermal resources range in depth temperatures, from shallow ground fluids to hot steam accessed by drilling wells beneath the Earth's be used in a variety of ways depending on temperature and locations:
+Geothermal resources range in depth and temperatures, from shallow ground fluids to hot steam accessed by drilling wells beneath the Earth's surface.

 The hotter reservoirs can be used to produce electricity, while the moderate reservoirs are a ready source of natural heat, without burning fossil fuels.